eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide.md

 ```
 ### Compile the contract

-From the root of your project, run the following command to compile your contract:
+From the root of your project, run this command to compile your contract:

 ```shell
 dune --cmake-build .